 RESEARCH

-1. Utilizing Specialized CRISPR Technologies for Genome Diversification
+1. Develop Specialized CRISPR Technologies for Genome Diversification

 While there is a significant emphasis on enhancing genome editors for the precise introduction of specific mutations, CRISPR can also be utilized to create targeted genetic diversity.
 In this process, CRISPR generates a wide array of different alleles at a specified location in the genome.
 These diversity-generating technologies enable us to identify de novo mutations and alleles with tailored activities, even without prior knowledge of the beneficial allele.
 In the realm of biomedical research, these technologies can aid functional genomics studies to identify and comprehend mutations in key proteins that cause diseases.